 Hartsbourne Avenue, Gateacre, Liverpool 25

-The Church of Our Lady of the Assumption is an accomplished and unified design of the 1960s by the Liverpool architects L. A. G. Prichard.
+An accomplished and unified design of the 1960s by the Liverpool architects L. A. G. Prichard & Sons.
 The plan form, roof structure and natural lighting design are closely integrated to produce a building that both functions well and is spiritually uplifting.
 Less ambitious than other buildings by the same practice, it is a successful and individual modernist design.

 The Catholic Record of 29 May 1949 records that a new prefabricated church had recently been opened at Belle Vale.
 This is the date given in the Archdiocesan Directory for the present church, designed by L. A. G. Prichard and Son, but the existing building is not prefabricated, and must therefore be a later replacement, probably early-mid 1960s considering the style of the building and its similarity to other churches by the same architects.
 The Belle Vale and Childwall estates were developed from the 1950s onwards.

-The church dates from the 1960s and was designed by the interesting Liverpool architects L. A. G. Prichard and Sons.
+The church dates from the 1960s and was designed by the interesting Liverpool architects L. A. G. Prichard & Sons.
 It is surprisingly ambitious for this overspill suburban site, and as with many of Prichard’s designs, its form derives from a strong planning concept.
-Here, the plan is half of an octagon, with the long side providing the setting for the High Altar, whilst the seating is arranged in five banks of pews parallel with the other five perimeter walls.
+Here, the plan is half of an octagon, with the long side providing the setting for the high altar, whilst the seating is arranged in five banks of pews parallel with the other five perimeter walls.

 Original Date: 1965

 Conservation Area: No